MobileFirst-Platform-Developer-Center/MotoCorpService/payloads.md

 }
 ```

-## 2. New visit payload (create with id)
+## 2. New visit payload (create with license)
 new customer -> [adapter] getcustomerdetails with plate -> customer page -> new visit w/cust id
 "Cache" this when going back to the main profile page.
 Use the payload you just created, not do a "search customer by id" right? ??

 CRM new visit
+- create new visit with cust license plate
-- get id by email, then create new visit using that id
+- In the CRM we can match the plate with the id and then create the visit with the id as a foreign key.

-New visits payload - does not have email only cust id as a foreign key
+New visits payload -
-{id}/visits
+{plate}/visits
 ```
 {
     date:12/13/16,